Centers of Gravity Calculator

 Check constraint "Capacity limits"

-to activate, via section Parameters & constraints - subsection Constraints.
+to activate, via section Parameters & constraints - Constraints.

 • Transport_rate_index is used to adjust customer transport rates of all customers supplied from this warehouse.
 An index below 100 means transport from this warehouse to customers is relatively cheaper, an index larger than 100 means more expensive.
 Customer transport rates are multiplied by the warehouse Transport rate index/100, for all customers assigned to the warehouse.
 The lower this index, the more customers a warehouse will get assigned (unless other constraints prevent this).